Ultimate Guide to Selling a Rental Property in Fort Collins

 What is the 3-3-3 rule in real estate?

-A successful rental property sale in Denver and Fort Collins depends less on luck than on sequencing.
+A successful rental property sale in Fort Collins depends less on luck than on sequencing.
 When you align goal, tenant plan, pricing strategy, tax review, and buyer fit before listing, you protect net proceeds and make the closing process far more predictable.

 Dominic Guerra